FOR IMMEDIATE RELEASE

 About I-ACT for Children

-I-ACT for Children is a 501(c)3 that serves as a neutral and independent voice on behalf of children and is dedicated to advancing new pediatric medicines and devices needed now and in the future.
+I-ACT for Children is a 501(c)3 that serves as a neutral and independent voice on behalf of children everywhere and is dedicated to advancing new pediatric medicines and devices needed now and in the future.
 It has built a network of pediatric trial sites designed to accelerate and enhance the quality of pediatric clinical trials.
-The organization engages stakeholders from all pediatric research sectors – from regulators, to academia, to industry, to patients – to advance innovative strategies that benefit the pediatric research environment writ large.
+The organization also engages stakeholders from all pediatric research sectors – from regulators, to academia, to industry, to patients – to advance innovative strategies that benefit the pediatric research environment writ large.
 To learn more about I-ACT for Children, visit www.iactc.org.